Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Notation and preliminaries

 Throughout the paper, we label different quantum systems by capital Latin letters, e.g., $A, B$.
 The respective Hilbert spaces for these quantum systems are denoted as $\cH_{A}$, $\cH_{B}$, each with dimension $d_A, d_B$.
 The set of all linear operators on $\cH_A$ is denoted by $\cL(\cH_A)$, with $I_A$ representing the identity operator.
 We denote by $\cL^{\dag}(\cH_A)$ the set of all Hermitian operators on $\cH_A$.
 In particular, we denote $\cD(\cH_A)\subseteq \cL^{\dag}(\cH_A)$ the set of all density operators being positive semidefinite and trace-one acting on $\cH_A$.
-A linear map transforming linear operators in system $A$ to those in system $B$ is termed a quantum channel if it is completely positive and trace-preserving (CPTP), denoted as $\cN_{A\rightarrow B}: \cL(\cH_A)\rightarrow \cL(\cH_B)$.
-The set of all quantum channels from $A$ to $B$ is denoted as $\CPTP(A,B)$.
+A bipartite quantum state $\rho_{AB}\in \cD(\cH_A\ox\cH_B)$ is a linear operator acting on the product of Hilbert space $\cH_A\ox \cH_B$.
+The state $\rho_{AB}$ is called a positive partial transpose (PPT) state on the composite system $\cH_{AB}$ if $\cT_B(\rho_{AB}) = \rho_{AB}^{T_B}\geq 0$ where $\cT_B$ denotes the partial transpose operation regarding the system $B$.
+The set of separable (SEP) states on the composite system $\cH_{AB}$ (i.e. the states written at convex combinations of tensor product states) is a subset of all PPT states.